The Combination Character Cookbook

 Some Assembly Required

 Combinations are some of the most unpredictable characters one can make use of in the Costumed Adventurer Simulation Engine.
-There are countless ways in which different super human power sources can be smashed together within a single character, from a body with three discreet sources of power to one who blends two together into something barely resembling its components!
+There are countless ways in which different super human power sources can be smashed together within a single character, from a body with three discrete sources of power to one who blends two together into something barely resembling its components!

 There are three ways to cook up a combination character.
 The first involves rolling amongst the many sample combination character types provided for convenience.
 The second requires randomly rolling until the sources of one's nascent character's powers have been determined.
 The third simply lets the player choose what sources of power their character will draw from.